 is themselves (inadvertently) confessing to that wrongdoing.

-The reversal of attribution may well come closer to the truth
+and likely come closer to the truth

 than the official remark.

-when Nikki Haley says,
+when Nikki Haley said,

 The pictures of dead children were not fake news.